raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/lab04/readme.md

 2. When prompted, provide your input for Azure subscription ID (the id you copied earlier ), Azure resource group to create the resources in.

-3. This script will prompt for input, you can USE DEFAULT ( recommended )
+3. This script will prompt for input, you can USE DEFAULT values on prompt ( just press enter  )

 4. Optionally, you can also provide your input for below configurations or use the defaults provided: